SamineniChandraVadan/New_york_property_price/README.md

 Firms can focus more on improving supply chain, engineering practices, onsite execution, automation, re-skilling the workforce, etc. which will address the productivity issue

+## Data
+<ins> </ins>
+The data used is Newyork sales data for the years 2016 and 2017 from the government website.
+The data gives information about the property like :
+* Location information
+* Building Class as defined for NYC
+* Tax Class
+* Number of residential and Commercial Units
+* Total number of units
+* Total and Land gross area in sft
+* Year of built
+* Year sold
+* `Sale Price of the Property `